Yangzhouzhou/myCloudCompareViewer/README.md

 # My work

-## 20230825
-1. Add a doc to describe how to build in windwos with cmake，[buildProject.md](docs/buildProject.md).

 ## TODO List
-- [x] Add a doc to describe how to build in Windows with Visual Studio.
+- [x] Add a doc to describe how to build in Windows with Visual Studio.See [buildProject.md](docs/buildProject.md)
 - [x] Add PCl to the project.
 - [x] Added PCL library point cloud format conversion to CC point cloud format implementation `pclutils`.
 - [ ] Add ground segmentation algorithm.